 [Howard to Phil Simms, November 9, 1918.
 And Howard to Robert J. Bender [United Press Manager in Washington, DC], CONFIDENTIAL, New York, December 2, 1918, p2.
 Howard Papers.]

-He left for the United States on Sunday 10th November.
-On board ship, therefore, he heard the news the following day that the war with Germany had ended.
+Howard left for the United States on Sunday 10th November.
+On board ship, the following day he heard the official news that the war with Germany had ended.

-Shortly after his return, Howard spoke to newspapers about what had happened in Brest.
-He did not try to explain to them at that time why his armistice cablegram did not show its origins in Brest; but he used Admiral Wilson’s statement exonerating him and United Press to justify refusing to apologise for having sent it.
+Shortly after his return, he spoke to newspapers about what had happened in Brest.
+He did not try to explain to them why his armistice cablegram did not show its origins in Brest; but he used Admiral Wilson’s statement exonerating him and United Press to justify refusing to apologise for having sent it.
 He declared:

 “Neither I, myself, nor The United Press has any apology to offer for giving to the American people as news a statement of the signing of the armistice announced as official ….
 The bulletin which Admiral Wilson gave out, and which The United Press carried, was not a ‘rumor’ or a ‘report’.
 It was a bulletin furnished to the Admiral as official, and so given to us.”
 4